alxz/ldaptest/ReadMe.md

 		v3: Create with group member and get JSON with detailed results (gruop support - groups as array of strings):

+		** Please note:
+		As of v.0.6.8: Once there is a duplicate in CN found (same user first and Last Name), we check for UID duplication for this account also, if the UID is still unique there will be an attempt to create a user with suggested First Name and Last Name extended with user UID:
+						Example:
+							if John Doe is already existing account and its ldap uid = johndoe;
+							Given a new user with the same name and uid=jdoe0001 we create a user with CN like: "John Doe (jdoe0001)"

 		2.3) Rest Call (POST) to create an account and make it a member of the group (supply in JSON format, group attribute is: "groupMember" ): https://localhost:8080/ldaprestapi/apiv3/create
 				Example (make user a member of more than one group):